 Your body is constantly circulating fluids throughout your body, most importantly blood.
 In fact, about 5 quarts of blood is pumped through your body’s blood vessels every minute, thanks to your heart.

-So, when your circulation heads south, that means your blood isn’t flowing through your system quite as efficiently and successfully, and you can end up suffering from a variety of issues, including numbness (your hands and feet falling asleep).
+So, when you have poor circulation, that means your blood isn’t flowing through your system as efficiently, and you can end up suffering from a variety of issues, including numbness (your hands and feet falling asleep).

-At some point, we have all dealt with poor circulation.
+At some point, we have all dealt with poor blood circulation.

 And while your feet falling asleep can be somewhat of a nuisance, it certainly isn’t life-threatening.